andyet/padlock/README.md

 #Why

 I wrote this to deal with node_redis in the `WATCH -> GET -> MULTI ... values using the GET ...
 EXEC` scenario.
 I repeatedly had issues with other functions happening between the `WATCH` and the `MULTI` that would send commands and interrupt my `WATCH`.
-So now in my usage, any function with a `WATCH` will lock and unlock in the `EXEC` callback.
+I confirmed that this is a known issue that he'd like to solve with the author.
+So I wrote this to use where any function with a `WATCH` will lock and unlock in the `EXEC` callback.

 Could I have done this with another synchronous library?
 Maybe, but I found this straight and to the point.

-> This is my synchronous library.
-There are many like it, but this one is mine.
+**The biggest advantage is that functions that do not use your lock will be uninterrupted by your locked callback.** That is, you may have a lot of events and functions executing during your lock, but so long as you use your lock selectively, node.js will not wait on your lock release to run unrelated code.
+This is significantly different to some (maybe all?) of the synchronous libs from node.js, and should keep your service running very quickly dispite waiting on callbacks semi-synchronously.

 ## Examples

 ### Out of Order
-    var Padlock = require("./padlock.js").Padlock;
+    var Padlock = require("padlock").Padlock;

     var lock = new Padlock();